hb20007/miniTeX/README.md

 **Linux & macOS:**

-Use the shell to navigate to the miniTeX directory then execute the following commands...
+Use the shell to navigate to the miniTeX directory then execute the following commands…

 ```sh
 make # generate miniTeX.exe